bcicen/redis-scraper/README.md

 docker build -t redis-scraper . docker run -d -v $(pwd):/data redis-scraper redishost1.mydomain redishost2.mydomain
 ```
-redis-scraper will start pulling all keys stored in redis to respective files in the directory mounted at /data, polling every 60s.
+redis-scraper will start pulling all keys stored in redis to respective files in the directory mounted at /data

 ## CLI Usage